Introduction

 When Mrs. Lincoln took them down, she brushed them carefully and caressingly held them to her, saying, “These are my two most precious pictures, taken when we were young and so desperately in love.
 They will grace the walls of the White House.
 They belong there to the last.”

 The validity of the above anecdote is unknown.
 The original author of Lincoln’s Unknown Private Life, Adah Sutton, does not specify in her writing whether the assumed earliest photograph of Mary (which is pictorially included in Lincoln’s Unknown Private Life) is the same photograph of Mary that Mariah Vance references in the anecdote.
 Clearly, Ostendorf, who has included the image in the book, has skirted the issue as well.
-But as Hall suggests of a similar uncertainty in Lincoln’s Unknown Private Life, “hasn’t the editor (Ostendorf) asked us to fall into the old segue trap of accepting one premise as proof of the other?” . . .
-The accepted premise, of course, necessarily being that in 1900-1904 Mariah Vance had in her possession graphic or photographic representations of both Lincoln’s and Mary’s assumed earliest photographs, and that Mariah Vance had presented the two images to Adah Sutton, proclaiming: “These are the two photographs that I remember seeing together on the wall of the Lincoln family home between 1850-1860.” . . .
-The problem is, Vance died in 1904, and Mary’s assumed earliest image wasn’t published until 1939 (see para. no. 2.4.14).
+But as Hall suggests of a similar uncertainty in Lincoln’s Unknown Private Life, hasn’t the editor (Ostendorf) asked us to fall into the old segue trap of accepting one premise as proof of the other? . . .
+The accepted premise here, of course, necessarily being that in 1900-1904 Mariah Vance had in her possession graphic or photographic representations of both Lincoln’s and Mary’s respective presumed/assumed earliest photographs, and that Mariah Vance had presented the two images to Adah Sutton, proclaiming: “These are the two pictures that I remember seeing together on the wall of the Lincoln family home between 1850-1860.” . . .
+The problem is, Vance died in 1904, and Mary’s assumed earliest image wasn’t published until 1939 (¶ 2.4.14).
 Mariah Vance could not have shown Adah Sutton the assumed earliest image of Mary, because in 1900-1904 the image didn’t publicly exist.

 When a historian refers to Mary’s “earliest photograph” and neglects to qualify the reference as either her “assumed earliest photograph” or her “earliest known photograph,” this cannot be faithfully done based on the incomplete statements made by Robert Lincoln, based on the arbitrary companion configuration created by George Eastman House, or based on a book editing devised or a photograph provided by supposition.